-Bryan Guarnuccio is a flutist, pianist, and music theorist based in Mid-Michigan.
-Originally from Indiana, he attended Ball State University where graduated summa cum laude from the Honors College with a B.M. in Flute Performance.
-While at BSU he performed solo with the Wind Ensemble as well as the orchestra after winning the concerto competition.
-As part of the prize for winning, he performed a recital at Mukagawa Women's University in Nishinomiya, Japan.
-He also studied oboe and piano in prior to beginning graduate work in music theory.
-As a graduate assistant he taught aural skills along with an accompanying fellowship in the Department of Theatre and Dance.
+Bryan Guarnuccio is a flutist, pianist, and music theorist based in mid-Michigan.
+Originally from Indiana, he attended Ball State University where graduated summa cum laude from the Honors College with a bachelor's in flute performance.
+During his undergraduate years, he performed solo with the wind ensemble and orchestra after winning the concerto competition.
+As part of the prize, he performed a recital at a women's university in Nishinomiya, Japan.
+He also studied oboe and piano prior to beginning graduate work in music theory.
+As a graduate assistant, he taught aural skills along with an accompanying fellowship in the Department of Theatre and Dance.

-Dr. Guarnuccio is also passionate about chamber music.
-His former quintet, Fresco Winds, advanced in several local and regional competitions (including MTNA and Tree Tops) as well as making it to one of the top six wind entrants in the Fischoff National Chamber Music Competition.
-As a soloist, he has advanced regional and national competitions as well as winning the MSU Soloist Competition, which enabled him to perform Liebermann's Sonata for Flute and Piano at Weill Recital Hall in Carnegie Hall.
+Guarnuccio is also passionate about chamber music.
+His former quintet advanced in several local and regional competitions and made it to the top six wind entrants in the Fischoff National Chamber Music Competition.
+As a soloist, he has advanced regional and national competitions and has won a soloist competition, which enabled him to perform Liebermann's Sonata for flute and piano at Weill Recital Hall in Carnegie Hall.

-In addition to his position at Saint Xavier University, Dr. Guarnuccio plays second flute in the Lansing Symphony and continues to sub with the Kalamazoo Symphony, Jackson (MI) Symphony, Traverse Symphony, and the Arbor Opera Theatre orchestras.
-He is also active as an accompanist, private flute and piano instructor, and church pianist in the Mid-Michigan area.
+In addition to teaching at Saint Xavier University, Guarnuccio plays second flute in the Lansing Symphony and continues to sub with the Kalamazoo Symphony, Jackson Symphony, Traverse Symphony and the Arbor Opera Theatre orchestras.
+He is also active as an accompanist, private flute and piano instructor and church pianist in the mid-Michigan area.